marco-introini/marco-introini/README.md

 ### Hi there 👋
-I'm Marco "Mint" Introini, WEB artisan from Italy!
+I'm Marco "Mint" Introini, a WEB artisan from Italy!

-I love to create secure Backend Applications, in Laravel, Rust, and Kotlin.
+I love to create secure Backend Applications in Laravel/PHP, Go, Rust, and Kotlin.

+- 🔭 I’m currently working on LookMyPics, a distraction-free image web viewer
+- 🌱 I’m currently learning Go and Rust

 <!--
 **marco-introini/marco-introini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.